esawdust/eagledroppings/README.md

 ```

 The files are created in the same directory in which the original design exists.
 The original design
-is never modified and eagleclone is idempotent (it will overwrite any files previously generated by
+is never modified and _eagleclone_ is idempotent (it will overwrite any files previously generated by
-eagleclone.)
+_eagleclone_.)
 At this stage, you have three new designs, each uniquely named

 To use these replicated designs: